Find Trade Colleges

 Full Drury University - College of Continuing Professional Studies Report

 With a ranking of #15, Midwestern Baptist Theological Seminary did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-Kansas City, Missouri is the setting for this small institution of higher learning.
-The private not-for-profit school handed out bachelor’s degrees to 94 students in 2021-2022.
+MBTS is located in Kansas City, Missouri and has a small student population.
+In 2021-2022, this school awarded 94 bachelor’s degrees to qualified students.

 Most Popular Online Trade School Bachelor's Degree Schools in the Plains States Region